chastitywhiterose/Chastity-Code-Cookbook/Chastity-Code-Cookbook.md

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

-Similarly, you can test whether SDL2 is install with this command.
+Similarly, you can test whether SDL2 is installed with this command.

 `sdl2-config --version`